Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

 > The database type for MariaDb is 'MySql'.
 MariaDb is [based on MySql](https://en.wikipedia.org/wiki/MariaDB) and uses the same database provider.

-> If your database administrator provides a connection string in a different format, you should use the format that they provide - the connection strings above are just examples.
+> If your database administrator provides a connection string in a different format, you should use the connection string that they provide - the connection strings above are just examples.

 ## Using a different File System provider
 In Windows and Linux, if you want to use the Azure Blob Storage or Amazon S3 file system provider, you can either add it, so that both the cloud (Azure/S3) storage and Local File System providers are available, or replace the existing setting so that only the Azure Blob Storage or Amazon S3 file system provider is available.
 If you are hosting in an Azure App Service, you should not use the Local File System provider.
 You can add additional storage providers after you have set up the site.

+> Nucleus version 1.3 includes a file system(s) configuration step in the setup wizard, so you can configure your file system selections without editing configuration files.

 To configure your file system providers:
 1. In your installation folder, edit your environment application configuration file, or create one if it does not exist.
 If you are setting up a production environment,